-If you live somewhere that gets a lot of precipitation like snow and rain, or if your basement often floods after a storm, waterproofing is certainly something you should consider using.
+If you live somewhere that gets a lot of precipitation, like snow and rain, or if your basement often floods after a storm, waterproofing is certainly something you should consider using.

 - It has a quick-drying formula, so it takes less time to complete the project.

-- Surfaces prone to a lot of hydrostatic pressure or are exposed to a lot of moisture are incompatible with Redgard.
+- Surfaces prone to a lot of hydrostatic pressure or exposed to a lot of moisture are incompatible with Redgard.

 - It is not good for applying in cold weather environments and won’t work well if the temperature goes below 5 degrees Celsius once it’s applied.

-There are a few rules when it comes to using Redgard, as stated in its instruction manual.
+You can use it as a base coat before putting on a topcoat, but there are a few rules when it comes to using Redgard, as stated in its instruction manual.

 Below are a few of the benefits and drawbacks of Mapei Aquadefense.

-- It works well even when applied on pre-existing coats or layers of concrete.
+- Existing plasterboard or cement board won’t impact the functionality of Aquadefense.
+And it works pretty well even when applied on pre-existing coats or layers of concrete.